smart-window/audio/README.md

 # Jupita Node.js audio SDK

-Using the Jupita Node.js SDK in combination with Twilio Media Streams & any speech-to-text API, you can enable real time audio analytics.
+Using the Jupita Node.js audio SDK in combination with Twilio Media Streams & any speech-to-text API, you can enable real time audio analytics.
 This guide will help you set up the required accounts, implement the provided Jupita Node.js audio SDK, as well as testing, maintenance & troubleshooting.
 Note that any speech-to-text API will work, however Google Speech-to-Text has been used for this particular guide.

 To get started you will need;